acdvs/eslint-plugin-suitescript/docs/rules/no-extra-modules.md

 # suitescript/no-extra-modules

-Enforces an equal number of module literals and identifiers in the `define` call.
+Enforces an equal number of module literals and identifiers in the `define` call arguments.

 ## Rule Details